marcelotduarte/cx_Freeze/doc/src/bdist_msi.rst

 .. warning::

    This command is not supported in Python 3.13.
+See :issue:`2837`.

 The following options were added to the standard set of options for the
 command: